SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 A deinitializer is called automatically when there are no longer any references to a class object, just before the class object is deallocated.
-A deinitializer can be declared only in the body of a class declaration--- but not in an extension of a class--- and each class can have at most one.
+A deinitializer can be declared only in the body of a class declaration --- but not in an extension of a class --- and each class can have at most one.

 A subclass inherits its superclass's deinitializer,